 Luckily, if you sign up for a hosting account with GreenGeeks, you get a free domain name.
 We also offer website domain purchasing within your account.

-This means that buying a web domain is possible anytime you want, right from your GreenGeeks account.
+This means that buying domain names is possible anytime you want, right from your GreenGeeks account.
 Prices vary depending on the extension you choose and the number of years you register the domain.

 Sign Up for Hosting With GreenGeeks For a Free Domain Name

-If it’s time for you to buy a domain name, then signing up for a hosting account with GreenGeeks is a perfect start.
+If it’s time for you to register a domain name, then signing up for a hosting account with GreenGeeks is a perfect start.

 Since you are going to have to buy a website domain name anyway, there is no reason not to take this route.
 Plus, you can purchase more from us at any time.